tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 ![Decision tree visualization](Images/decision-trees-2.png)

-Explain to students that a very large and complex tree shape like this probably indicates that the model is overfitted to this specific data and will not generalize well to other models.
+Explain to students that a very large and complex tree shape like this probably indicates that the model is overfitted to this specific data, and will not generalize well to other models.

 * To ease the tree visualization, the image can be saved as `PDF` or `PNG`.